Blankal/CC-Tweaked-WS-Server/README.md

   - User registration
   - Payload/message tunneling between clients
   - Payload/message broadcasting between clients
-  - Requests from server
+  - Requests to server

 Future additions:
-  - Basic WAN access via NGROK
+  - Different request types

 Usage:
   - Pull, maybe adjust port and run
-  - You will need something that allows you to expose your computer to the WAN like NGROK or Port Forwarding
+  - You will need something that allows you to expose your computer to the WAN like NGROK or Port Forwarding or tailscale